Sharing is caring!

 Here’s a super simple task box idea that my students love!
 All you need is a drinking cup with a small hole at the top where the straw usually goes, plus some colorful pony beads.
 It makes for an awesome put-in task perfect for fine motor practice!
 I just popped the straw out and added the beads.
 It was such a breeze to set up, and my students enjoyed dropping the beads into the cup, working those little finger muscles in a fun and engaging way.

-Here’s another one of my favorite simple task box ideas!
-This assembly task has students sorting colorful cylinders—like reds, blues, or greens—into matching test tubes.
-Then, they place each test tube into a color-coded holder that matches the cylinders.
-This task is perfect for our students who are ready for a few extra steps and have more advanced independence skills.
+Another one of my favorite simple task box ideas is an assembling activity.
+This assembly task has students sorting colorful cylinders, like reds, blues, or greens, into matching test tubes.
+Then, your students place each test tube into a color-coded holder that matches the cylinders.
+This task is perfect for your students who are ready for a few extra steps and have more advanced independence skills.
 It’s a fun way for them to practice sequencing and sorting while building up those skills!

 Simple Task Card Ideas for Sorting Work Boxes